UniversityAlger1/tp-1-image-size-24-25-IzemHamouchene/README.md

 ## TP 1: Image/Video Size Calculation

-The goal of this practical is to apply the concepts learned during the [course](https://canvas.instructure.com/courses/10470827/files/273054605?module_item_id=118488408) for calculating the size of grayscale, colored images, and videos.
+The goal of these exercices is to apply the concepts learned during the [course](https://canvas.instructure.com/courses/10470827/files/273054605?module_item_id=118488408) for calculating the size of grayscale, colored images, and videos.

 **Reminder**
 Each pixel of a grayscale image (Bitmap) is encoded in 8 bits.